italia/spid-cie-oidc-django/README.md

-SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html), each of these can be installed separately within a django project:
+SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html), each of these can be installed separately within a django project.

+Table of contents:

 * [SPID/CIE OIDC Federation SDK](#spidcie-oidc-federation-sdk)
 * [Features](#features)